serraict/serra-frappe/work/doing.md

    - Created `work/test_deployment/test_plan.md` with a comprehensive test plan
    - Created `work/test_deployment/deployment_documentation.md` with detailed deployment documentation

+## Objective Status

+We have partially met our objective:

+- ✅ Set up a test environment for testing the deployment process
+- ✅ Created comprehensive documentation for the deployment process
+- ❌ Actual execution of the test plan is still pending

+The test environment and documentation are now ready, but we still need to execute the tests to fully meet our objective.

 ## Next Steps

 1. Execute the test plan